 Today, the effects of aging on the skin no longer need to be permanent.
 The appearance of youth can be restored with surgical or non-surgical procedures designed to enhance the look of facial skin.
-Dr. Kalus provides patients with multiple options for facial rejuvenation to accommodate their busy lives.
+Drs.
+Rowin and Kalus provide patients with multiple options for facial rejuvenation to accommodate their busy lives.
 For individuals seeking long-lasting results, a surgical facelift can address many cosmetic signs of aging to achieve your desired aesthetic outcome.
-Whether your goal is to elevate skin tissue to a more youthful position or undo damage caused by excessive sun exposure, a facelift can provide comprehensive facial rejuvenation customized to your unique needs.
+Damage caused by excessive sun exposure may require other treatments, such as fractional CO2 laser skin resurfacing; however, a facelift can provide significant structural facial rejuvenation customized to your unique needs.

-You may want to consider facelift surgery if you are bothered by signs of aging in the face and neck and you are seeking a more long-lasting solution than cosmetic injectables can provide.
+You may want to consider facelift surgery if you are bothered by signs of aging in the face and neck and you are seeking a more long-lasting solution than cosmetic injectable fillers can provide.
 A facelift can restore your youthful appearance by eliminating or improving:

 - Loose and sagging skin

-- Deep creases below the eyelids and from the nose to the mouth
+- Deep creases between the cheeks and mouth (nasolabial folds)

 - Fallen or displaced fat